glpi-project/doc/source/modules/configuration/plugins.rst

 .. image:: images/marketplace_discover.png
    :alt: Discover tab in Marketplace
-   :align: center
+   :scale: 38%

 Any plugin that has a `GLPI NETWORK` requires a non-free subscription.
-These plugins will also indicate the tier required such as `BASIC` or `STANDARD`.
+These plugins will also indicate the tier required such as `BASIC`, `STANDARD`or `ADVANCED`.
 Each paid tier includes the plugins from the lower tiers.

 Installing plugins
 ^^^^^^^^^^^^^^^^^^